Apply for the Taiwan Huayu Enrichment Scholarship (Australian perspective)

-*Note that I studied in Taiwan in 2019 on the 3-month Huayu scholarship.
+*Note that I studied in Taiwan in 2019 on the 3-month Taiwan Huayu Enrichment Scholarship.

 The scholarship award is a monthly stipend of NT25,000 (about $1,200 Australian dollars) and does NOT cover other expenses such as accommodation, enrollment fees, or textbooks.
 Additionally, depending on the course you select, there are certain requirements you must fulfill in order to receive this monthly stipend (such as attendance and exam marks).